hyperledger-archives/composer/packages/composer-website/jekylldocs/tutorials/queries.md

 ![Trader 1 example - Participant](../assets/img/tutorials/query/add-trader.png)

 Now scroll up to the top and click on 'Commodity' object in the REST Explorer.
-Click on the POST operation and scroll down to the Parameters section: In the same way as above, create two Commodity Asset records (see below) for owners TRADER1 AND TRADER2:
+Click on the POST operation and scroll down to the Parameters section: In the same way as above, create two Commodity Asset records (see below) for owners TRADER1 and TRADER2:

 ```
 {